VJ1224/password-manager/README.md

 There are 2 versions:

-* cli is the command line version (limited functionality)
+* cli.py is the command line version (deprecated)

-* gui is the graphical version created using TkInter (up to date)
+* gui.py is the graphical version created using TkInter (up to date)

 ## Run

-Create a file called hash.txt that stores hashed master password (can use hash.py file)
+Create a file called hash.txt that stores hashed master password:

+* Run hash.py file

+* Use function hashPassword(PASSWORD) to generate sha256 hash

+* Use function storeHash(HASH) to store in hash.text

+* Verify using verifyPassword(PASSWORD)

-Run either the cli.py (old) or the gui.py (suggested)
+Run either gui.py

 ## Note

-Note: Meant to be a personal project to learn Python, do not actually use it as it has security issues
+This is meant to be a personal project to learn Python, do not actually use it as it has security issues